d-mcknight/skill-plex/README.md

 Also, due to the way OCP handles intent matching, the Plex skill will return more confident results if you ask for a media type explicitly.
 For example you might say "play the movie Ghostbusters" to make sure you get back a movie result instead of a soundtrack or TV show.
 This skill also significantly boosts its confidence score if you include the word Plex in your request: "play music by Charles Mingus on Plex."

-_Note: The assumption with users of the Plex skill is that they would want to default Plex, so the base confidence score is 75/100.
-Asking for Plex specifically boosts that base score to 90._
+_Note: The assumption with users of the Plex skill is that they would want to get Plex results by default, so the base confidence score is 75/100.
+Asking for Plex specifically boosts that base score to 90.
+While this will increase the chances of Plex results coming in first, other skills may also have high confidence scores, so results are not guaranteed._

 ## Installation